 My game directly pushes against this project of maintaining a sense of order in the interaction.
 By accepting an agenda to hide words in the conversation, players must consider their opponents’ comments with caution and suspicion without an outward display of those feelings.

-HOWEVER, if you’re playing with strangers or new acquaintances, then you’ve yet to establish a history of shared experiences and closeness.
-Even within the frame of play, I’d argue and agree that it’s too uncomfortable and threatening to be constantly suspicious and on guard right away with someone new—I mean, for some, is that possibly where you’re already starting with someone that you’ve just met?
+However, if you’re playing with strangers or new acquaintances, then you’ve yet to establish a history of shared experiences and closeness.
+Even within the frame of play, maybe it’s too uncomfortable and threatening to be constantly suspicious and on guard right away with someone new.

 I had a hint of this myself when I played the game with a new friend at last week’s Playtest Thursday.
 We had already spent some time together; I playtested her game first.
 But even though she was sweet and generous to give me her time, I was a bit nervous.
 We didn’t get that far because the current digital version was too buggy, but now I realize how crucial those uncomfortable moments were for me to experience.